zugz/tox-DHTAnnouncements/DHTAnnouncements.md

 *   You can add new friends who are using an old client which still uses hex-encoded addresses, but they can not add you.

+## High-level description of the system
+DHT nodes permit storing small quantities of world-readable data, termed "announcements".
+Using this, we "announce" ourselves by placing our connection info on the DHT for our friends to find.
+These announcements are encrypted such that only the intended recipient(s) can read them, and signed where appropriate.
+The DHT locations of these announcements are determined in such a way that the intended recipients can find them, but others can't determine our long-term identity based on the location.
+To prevent tracking us across sessions based on where we announce, the locations vary with time.

+Our tox address specifies one such announce location.
+Using this, those who know our address can find us and send us a friend request.
+This location is also used by existing friends to find us, and we make individual announcements for friends who may not have our latest tox address.

+## Remark on IP addresses
+As with other parts of the tox protocol (namely, finding friends by DHT pubkey, hole punching, and connecting to friends via a TCP server), the DHT Announcements system makes no attempt to prevent third parties from observing pairs of IP addresses being used by tox friends.
+An attacker with moderate resources could accumulate a lot of such information.
+To protect against this, users must rely on existing techniques to minimise the extent to which an IP address identifies a user, such as regular permutation of IP addresses within a large pool, mitigation of tracking techniques like http cookies, and anonymising relays such as Tor or VPNs.

 ## API changes
 ### Invitations and invite codes
 In the API, the new addresses are termed as `invitations`, and the variable